Weirdshot

 1. Drop a bomb

-7. Hookshot/Bow input on any of 2 or 3 frames ††
+6. Press the bow or hookshot button on any of 2 or 3 frames †

-†† If your roll was the first frame possible, you have all 3 frames between the beginning of the bomb explosion and the red effect (damage frame) to input hookshot/bow.
-If you get a second frame roll, then you cannot input hookshot/bow on the first explosion frame and thus only have 2 frames for the input.
-NOTE: If you are on the English version, rolling on first frame possible and pulling hookshot on first frame possible will crash.
+† If your roll was the first frog frame, you have all 3 frames between the beginning of the bomb explosion and the red effect (damage frame) to input hookshot/bow.
+If you rolled on the second frog frame, then you cannot input hookshot/bow on the first explosion frame and thus only have 2 frames for the input.
+NOTE: If you are on the English version, rolling on first frog frame and pulling hookshot on first frame possible will crash.

-††† The number of frames between hookshot/bow input and releasing Z is what changes the variation of Weirdshot.
+†† The number of frames between the hookshot/bow input and releasing Z is what changes the variation of Weirdshot.
 The effects on the Japanese and English versions of the game are different from one another and are listed below:

 Japanese: